 The aforementioned anandamide, an endocannabinoid, helps in the regulation of body temperature.
 CBD is thought to increase the levels of anandamide in the body by inhibiting the action of FAAH.
 The overall effect is an improved ability to control body temperature.

-Insomnia in menopausal women occurs as a result of the other symptoms such as migraines, hot flashes, and joint stiffness.
+Insomnia in menopausal women occurs due to other symptoms such as migraines, hot flashes, and joint stiffness.
 If left untreated, lack of proper sleep often affects other areas of a woman’s life.

 This may worsen the symptoms of menopause and lead to mood swings.
 CBD has been documented as being a very effective natural alternative to treating sleep problems.
 CBD has anxiolytic (anxiety-inhibiting) and relaxing effects that can help support deeper, more restful sleep.